sharetribe/sharetribe/app/services/transaction_service/transactions_api.md

   , current_state: :free       # or :initiated for Paypal
                                # or :preauthorized for preauthorized Braintree
                                # or :pending for postpay Braintree and Checkout
+  , payment_total: Money.new(50, "USD") # only for Braintree if :preauthorized
   }

   # PayPal